 The College encourages staff to declare a disability to their line manager and through ICIS.
-ICIS is the College's online employee self service system and we strongly encourage you to review and updated your personal details, including disability.
-Your staff record is confidential; ICIS access is only given to specifically authorised persons who are responsible for complying with the Data Protection Act and Imperial's policy on security of information.
+ICIS is the College's online employee self service system.
+It is recommended that you review and update your personal details, including disability, at least once a year.

 Students can declare their disability:

 - to the Disability Advisory Service